AnisiaOltean/rest-api/DOCUMENTATION.md

 ```
 In here, we know that NestJS will have to inject the TypeORM module at runtime because it is used as dependency inside the service, specified in the constructor`constructor(@InjectRepository(User) private userRepository: Repository<User>){}`.
 Also, the UsersController class will be also instantiated as this module's controller to handle the HTTP requests and it provides the UsersService so that NestJS knows it will be used inside this module.
 Finally, UsersSerice is also exported because it will be shared with the CatsModule in `imports: [ UsersModule],` and the MailerModule.
 It is important to know that modules in NestJS are singletons by default, so the same UsersService instance will be shared across both catsModule and MailerModule.

+The app provides folder structures for each feature.
+Each one of this is found inside `src/` folder as follows:
+- `auth/` folder: auth.controller.ts, auth.service.ts, auth.module.ts (+ some additional files for defining the passport strategies)
+- `users/` folder: users.controller.ts, users.service.ts, users.module.ts
+- `cats/` folder: cats.controller.ts, cats.service.ts, cats.module.ts
+- `mailer/` folder: mailer.controller.ts, mailer.service.ts, mailer.module.ts
+- `scheduler/` folder: scheduler.service.ts, scheduler.module.ts

+Some additional files such as dtos or entities used by our endpoints are defined inside `entities/` and `dto/` folders.
+The main application's service and module are inside the src/ folder; a controller is also defined but not used in the app.

 ### Features
 1. Authentication
 - Defined in the auth module, where AuthService deals with the business logic and AuthController exposes the /login and /register endpoints.
 For authentication, the Passport library (@nestjs/passport) is used which abstracts the logic needed for veryfing the user's credentials using the local-startegy; additionally, we have also extended the authentication logic to include JWT, also done by the jwt-strategy.